-''' occurrence occurred prior to the last time the associated timeticks attribute was zero, then the timestamp value is zero.
-Note that this requires all timestamp values to be reset to zero when the value of the associated timeticks attribute reaches 497+ days and wraps around to zero.
-The associated timeticks schema node must be specified in the description of any schema node using this type.
-This type is in the value set and its semantics equivalent to the TimeStamp textual convention of the SMIv2."; reference "RFC 2579: Textual Conventions for SMIv2"; } / collection of generic address types / typedef phys-address { type string { pattern '([0-9a-fA-F]{2}(:[0-9a-fA-F]{2}))?'; } description "Represents media- or physical-level addresses represented as a sequence octets, each octet represented by two hexadecimal numbers.
+'''

+reference

+"RFC 2579: Textual Conventions for SMIv2";

+}

+/ collection of generic address types /

+typedef phys-address {

+type string {

+pattern '([0-9a-fA-F]{2}(:[0-9a-fA-F]{2}))?';

+description

+"Represents media- or physical-level addresses represented

+as a sequence octets, each octet represented by two hexadecimal

+numbers.
 Octets are separated by colons.
-The canonical representation uses lower-case characters.
-This type is in the value set and its semantics equivalent to the PhysAddress textual convention of the SMIv2."; "RFC 2579: Textual Conventions for SMIv2"; } typedef mac-address { type string { pattern '[0-9a-fA-F]{2}(:[0-9a-fA-F]{2}){5}'; } description "The mac-address type represents an IEEE 802 MAC address.
-The canonical representation uses lower-case characters.
-This type is in the value set and its semantics equivalent to the MacAddress textual convention of the SMIv2."; reference "IEEE 802: IEEE Standard for Local and Metropolitan Area Networks: Overview and Architecture RFC 2579: Textual Conventions for SMIv2"; } '''
+The canonical

+representation uses lowercase characters.

+In the value set and its semantics, this type is equivalent

+to the PhysAddress textual convention of the SMIv2.";

+reference

+"RFC 2579: Textual Conventions for SMIv2";

+}

+typedef mac-address {

+type string {

+pattern '[0-9a-fA-F]{2}(:[0-9a-fA-F]{2}){5}';

+description

+"The mac-address type represents an IEEE 802 MAC address.

+The canonical representation uses lowercase characters.

+In the value set and its semantics, this type is equivalent

+to the MacAddress textual convention of the SMIv2.";

+reference

+"IEEE 802: IEEE Standard for Local and Metropolitan Area

+Networks: Overview and Architecture

+RFC 2579: Textual Conventions for SMIv2";

+}

+/ collection of XML specific types /

+typedef xpath1.0 {

+type string;

+description

+"This type represents an XPATH 1.0 expression.

+When a schema node is defined that uses this type, the

+description of the schema node MUST specify the XPath

+context in which the XPath expression is evaluated.";

+'''